-New hearing aid user Important things about hearing aids - thin tube
+New hearing aid user Important things about hearing aids - tubes and moulds

-- They are only an aid and will not return your hearing to 'normal'. - They will always have limitations, especially in environments with loud background noise, poor acoustics and when many people talk at once. - Wearing a hearing aid gives you back sound you have been missing, so things will sound loud to start with.
-This is completely normal and will settle down as you acclimatise to your hearing aids. - They should be worn all day during the daytime.
-This allows your brain to adjust to the sounds and learn to use the hearing aids effectively. - It can take up to three months (12 weeks) of wearing hearing aids all day, every day, for your brain to acclimatise to them
+- They are only an aid and will not return your hearing to 'normal'. - They will always have limitations, especially in environments with strong background noise, poor acoustics and when many people talk all at once. - Wearing a hearing aid gives you back sound you have been missing, so things will sound loud to start with.
+This is completely normal and will settle down as you acclimatise to your hearing aids. - They should be worn all day during the daytime, this allows your brain to adjust to the sound and learn to use it effectively. - It can take up to three months (12 weeks) of wearing hearing aids all day, every day, for your brain to acclimatise to them.